knno/kengine-archive/docs/0.2/Kengine.Utils.Events.md

 ##### **Description**

-Remove an event listener (function) or more from the events.
+Removes an event listener (function) or more from the events.

 **Returns**: <code>Bool</code> - Whether removed successfuly (if the event is defined) or not.